wbcolon/xPlay/README.md

 ![Screenshot Music View (visualization)(3)](screenshots/xplay_screenshot_music_view_092.png)

-A music visualization based on projectM is available and can be activated via the *Visualization* entry of the *Music View* sub menu.
-The *Visualization Mode* sub menu allows you to select the central window or a small window mode.
+A music visualization based on projectM is available and can be activated via the *Visualization* entry of the settings menu on the right side.
+The *Visualization Mode* allows you to select the central window or a small window mode.
 The visualization (when activated) is displayed whenever the music player is playing and the artist info view is currently not activated.
 The visualization (when displayed) reverts to the artist, album and track view whenever the music player pauses or stops.
 A right-click on the visualization opens a popup menu that allows selecting a projectM